MicrosoftDocs/playfab-docs/playfab-docs/sdks/unreal/quickstart.md

 Create your Blueprint as follows:

 * Select the output pin on `Event BeginPlay` and drag it to an open location in the **Event Graph**.
 In the **Executable Actions** dialog, search for `Set Play Fab Settings` and select it to add it to your Blueprint.
 In `Set Play Fab Settings`, if **Game Title id** is blank, set it to the **Title ID** of your game.
-    * For information on retrieving your Title ID, see "Retrieving your TitleId" in [Getting started for developers](../../personas/developer.md#retrieving-your-titleid).
 * Select the output pin on `Set Play Fab Settings` and drag it to an open location.
 In the **Executable Actions** dialog, search for `Login with Custom ID` and select it to add it to your Blueprint.
 * Select the **Request** pin on `Login with Custom ID` and drag it to an empty location.
 From the **Actions providing a(n) Client Login With Custom ID Request Structure**, select `Make ClientLoginWithCustomIDRequest`.
 * On `Make ClientLoginWithCustomIDRequest`: